[

 public keywh_pk_

-The signature value is calculated using the webhook public and secret keys, which helps verify the authenticity and integrity of the webhook data transmitted between Solidgate and the merchant’s server.
+signature value is calculated using the webhook public and secret keys, which helps verify the authenticity and integrity of the webhook data transmitted between Solidgate and the merchant’s server

 The data variable within the generateSignature function pertains to the payload transmitted via the webhook.
 This data can include event-related information, like order events, and is sent by Solidgate as part of the triggering HTTP request body.